arjendeetman/TopOpt-MMA-Python/README.md

 # TopOpt-MMA-Python

 Example application of the [GCMMA-MMA-Python](https://github.com/arjendeetman/GCMMA-MMA-Python) repo in topology optimization.
 The original toplogy optimization code is written by [Niels Aage and Villads Egede Johansen (Technical University of Denmark)](http://www.topopt.mek.dtu.dk/Apps-and-software/Topology-optimization-codes-written-in-Python).
 The python code is the equivalent of the efficient 88 lines MATLAB code.
 The original python code can be downloaded [here](http://www.topopt.mek.dtu.dk/Apps-and-software/Topology-optimization-codes-written-in-Python).
 To use the modified Python code with the MMA optimizer the user needs to install the `mmapy` package with `pip install mmapy`.
 More information about the package can be found [here](https://github.com/arjendeetman/GCMMA-MMA-Python).

+## Intended use

+This Python code is intended for engineering education, as stated by the authors of the original code: [Niels Aage and Villads Egede Johansen (Technical University of Denmark)](http://www.topopt.mek.dtu.dk/Apps-and-software/Topology-optimization-codes-written-in-Python).

+It serves as an open-source alternative to the classic 99- and 88-line MATLAB codes for topology optimization.
+The code is designed for students and newcomers to the field, and may be freely used in courses on structural optimization.

 ## References